Configuring Build Triggers

 Configuring Build Triggers Using Scripts

-Beside above mentioned trigger settings, you can also use HTTP-GET requests to trigger your build from a script.
+Beside above mentioned trigger settings, you can also use Accessing Server by HTTP.